vlang/v/doc/docs.md

 }
 ```

-It also possible to use multiline comments with `/* */` (they can also be mixed with single line comments)
+It is also possible to use multiline comments with `/* */`
+(they can also be mixed with single line comments).

 ```v
 /*